NAU GPR Graduate Programs

 - There are no prerequisites for the Community Planning Certificate.

 - There is a $50 course fee for all of our GIS/Computer classes to support the software and equipment necessary to deliver the degree/courses.
 This is on top of the GIS Certificate program fee ($250) and NAU graduate tuition and fees.
-Graduate certificate students pay either Mountain Campus or Extended Campuses (the rates are the same) Resident or Non-Resident graduate student tuition rates.
+Graduate certificate students pay either Mountain Campus (on campus students) or Extended Campuses (online students) and Resident (of Arizona) or Non-Resident Graduate Student tuition rates.

 - There is no Community Planning Certificate program fee.
-Some planning classes have technology fees, while others do not.
+Some planning classes have technology fees, while most do not.

 iv) Several thousand dollars (graduate tuition and fees) for a certification seems a bit steep.